microsoft/semantic-kernel/docs/decisions/0021-skfunction-type-descriptions.md

     - date: The date for the forecast
 ```

 This Functions Manual describes two plugin functions that are available to the LLM, one to get the current date with an offset in days, and one to get the weather forecast for a given date.
-A simple question that our customer might want our planners to be able to answer with these plugin functions would be "What is the weather forecast tomorrow?".
-Creating a plan to answer this question would require invoking the first function, and then passing the result of that as a parameter to the invocation of the second function.
+A simple question that our customer might want our planners to be able to answer with these plugin functions would be "What is the weather forecast for tomorrow?".
+Creating and executing a plan to answer this question would require invoking the first function, and then passing the result of that as a parameter to the invocation of the second function.
 If written in pseudo code, the plan would look something like this:

 ```csharp
 var dateResponse = DatePluginSimpleComplex.GetDate1(1);